 Thinking of being locked in a self-imposed quagmire takes me back to the cartographers of yore.
-When they completed putting the is generic viagra effective known lands of the world on parchment they added vast oceans with a chilling admonition at the edge of the map – Here Be Dragons!
+When they completed putting the everyday viagra dosage known lands of the world on parchment they added vast oceans with a chilling admonition at the edge of the map – Here Be Dragons!

 It was believed in those days that the world was flat and the oceans infested with sea monsters.
 Yet, a few intrepid explorers didn’t accept the conventional wisdom and set out using the latest knowledge, technology and best practices to change that thinking forever.
 Today, if someone told you the world was flat, you’d check the dosage of his meds!

-We know what is viagra pharmacy on the other side of that fog bank, and that if we do not change course we are destined for rocky times.
+We know what is warning buy viagra now on the other side of that fog bank, and that if we do not change course we are destined for rocky times.
 As Einstein so poignantly noted, “We cannot solve our problems with the same thinking we used when we created them”.